 10 Tips for Reducing Average Handle Time

-Average handle time?
-Still important, we’re afraid.
+Learning how to reduce average handle time is still important, we’re afraid.
 It’s a constant challenge but there are ways to cut it down while still providing the quality of customer service that your company and your customers expect.
 Try these tips and let us know if they work!

 Agents that specialize in certain types of calls will almost always be able to handle them more quickly.